Amrega/Amrega/README.md

 Here are some ideas to get you started:
 -->
 - 👋 Hi There, I am Aushaf Amrega
-- 🎯 I’m interested in Backend Development and Cyber Securities
+- 🎯 I’m interested in Backend Development
-- 🌱 I’m currently learning Laravel, Codeigniter4, NodeJS / ExpressJS, and Ethical Hacking
+- 🌱 I’m currently learning Laravel, Codeigniter4, NodeJS / ExpressJS
 - 🔗 My other repository https://gitlab.com/Amrega